kimsagha/DB_Transaction_analysis/README.md

 ### NOTES
-- Conda environment with Python 3.9 setup
+- Python interpreter: conda-environment with Python 3.9 setup
-- Installed: pandas, MySQL Connector
+- Installed: pandas
+- CACI SQLite db in DataGrip with all three tables
+- Continue from Part 3